sarthakme/sneaky-zeebles/README.md

 When an image is resized, both the strings will be logged, however, if an existing image is fetched, only the 'Image displayed' string will be logged.

-After compiling, TypeScript introduced some artifacts that were problematic to ESLint and it flags them.
-These errors have arisen due to TypeScript's beahviour or a lack of complete understanding on my part.